Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Las Vegas 1/15/2022

 Season Stats

+- Burrow has thrown for 4,611 yards (271.2 ypg) to lead Cincinnati, completing 70.4% of his passes and recording 34 touchdown passes and 14 interceptions this season.

-- He's also carried the ball 40 times for 118 yards and two touchdowns, averaging 6.9 yards per game.
+- He also has 118 rushing yards on 40 carries (with two touchdowns), averaging 6.9 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Burrow's matchup with the Raiders.